 Our new age Gujarati films have completely ditched title credits in Gujarati script, including this one.
 The problem of broken language remains in ‘Hu Tu Tu Tu.’
 Except Raunak’s character, no one has natural Gujarati dialect.
 What we hear is almost bookish language.
 We can clearly hear ‘pulis’ instead of ‘police’, ‘dagabaaz’ instead of Gujarati ‘dagabaaj’.
 Such minute things create a barrier between characters and audience.
 Strangely, one small character has heavy foreign accent for no obvious reason!
 English subtitles are nice attempt to reach to global audience.

 In spite of all the imperfections, ‘Hu Tu Tu Tu’ has its heart in its place.
 You can’t hate this movie for sure.
 It has nice production values.
 Both the leading men look cute.
 Especially, Raunaq Kamdar has very good comic timing.
 The leading lady Shital Shah has great screen presence.
 Hope she continues to wear director’s cap.
 Both Choksis looks perfect Sheth material.
 Ex-newscaster Hridaynath Gharekhan has small but likable cameo.

 ‘Hu Tu Tu Tu’ is not a great film, but it’s neither unwatchable.
 You can certainly give it a try with your family.
 You may learn basics of commodity trading if not get entertained!

 Rating: **1/2 (Two and a half stars)

-PS.
-After I reviewed this movie, I came to know that this entire film is shamelessly copied from Eddie Murphy starer 1983 comedy film ‘Trading Places.’
+P.S.
+After I reviewed this film I came to know that this movie is completely copied from Eddie Murphy starer Hollywood movie ‘Trading Places’ (1983).